What is shadow IT? Meaning and examples

+Before we delve into what shadow IT is, let's examine a few common scenarios.
 Maybe you've saved or shared work files on a personal dropbox folder, or used Zoom for team meetings when your company's designated communication platform is Microsoft Teams.
 Maybe you downloaded a program or tool to your desktop without going through IT first.
-You might not know it, but these are all forms of shadow IT.
+You might not know it, but these are all examples of shadow IT.

 The causes of shadow IT are usually harmless.
 Teams want to adopt new tools that will help streamline their workflows, but often feel the approval processes from IT can be too slow and cumbersome.
 Employees use personal apps on workstation computers because they find them helpful.
 And some individuals feel they can work more efficiently or effectively using their personal devices and preferred software, instead of the company's sanctioned IT resources.2 While these actions outside of IT's purview are without malicious intent, there are residual consequences of shadow IT that can't be ignored.